Most recently updated on June 12, 2022

 At that same time, the mayor took action that Zoller said helped reduce the impact of the COVID-19 pandemic when he implemented the first mask mandate in Georgia.

 City officials also started the Savannah Safe Pledge program in which businesses agree to install certain COVID-19 safety protocols in their establishments.
-Zoller said more than 500 local businesses signed on and that has kept business closures to a minimum the past year.
+Zoller said more than 500 local businesses signed on and that has kept business closures to a minimum.

-He noted that hotel rooms are also completely booked through the spring and the city expects to see 30,000 to 50,000 visitors every weekend.
-The city could even return to its normal of 15 million annual visitors in 2022.
+He noted that the city could even return to its normal of 15 million annual visitors in 2022.

 Part of that forestry system can be found downtown.
 This area has 22 parklike squares that date back to the original “planned city” design.
 Each square is shaded by large oak trees.